 Advantages

-1. Bitcoin Cash is faster and cheaper to use.
-Due to its scalability, it allows more people to transact at each given time.
+- Bitcoin Cash is faster and cheaper to use.
+Due to its scalability, it allows more people to transact at the same time.

-1. Over the last few years, Bitcoin has developed to become the digital base currency of the entire crypto sector.
-Being the lead coin, it has the advantage of numerous trading pairs since most cryptocurrencies trade against it.
-For this factor, Bitcoin’s superiority remains on a constant rise.
+- Over the last few years, Bitcoin has developed to become the digital base currency of the entire crypto sector.
+As the leading cryptocurrency, it has the advantage of numerous trading pairs, as most cryptocurrencies are traded against it.
+For this factor, Bitcoin’s superiority continues to rise.

-2. Bitcoin’s customer following is almost cult-like.
-With such popularity, its demand and usage are always increasing subsequently increasing its worth.
+- Bitcoin’s customer following is almost cult-like.
+With such popularity, its demand and usage are constantly increasing, subsequently increasing its worth.

 Disadvantages

-1. Being newer than Bitcoin, Bitcoin Cash finds it hard to penetrate the market.
-It has low investor confidence, which makes its adoption rate low.
+- Being relatively new compared to Bitcoin, Bitcoin Cash struggles to gain market penetration.
+It has low investor confidence, which in turn lowers its adoption rate.

-2. Bitcoin cash mining is similar to Bitcoins.
-As a result, miners who mine Bitcoin Cash get lesser profits.
-For this reason, miners prefer to mine Bitcoin instead.
+- Bitcoin Cash mining is similar to Bitcoin’s.
+As a result, miners who mine Bitcoin Cash get fewer profits.
+For this reason, miners prefer to mine Bitcoin rather than other cryptocurrencies.

-1. Scalability issues pose the greatest disadvantage of Bitcoin when compared to Bitcoin Cash.
+- Scalability issues pose the most significant disadvantage of Bitcoin compared to Bitcoin Cash.

-2. The development of Bitcoin is also a bit slower compared to other coins of its kind because of a lack of unity in Bitcoin’s development team.
-They clearly lack a visionary leader; hence the division slows them down in implementing scaling solutions.
+- The development of Bitcoin is also somewhat slower than that of other cryptocurrencies of its kind due to a lack of unity among Bitcoin’s development team.
+They lack a visionary leader; hence, the division hinders their ability to implement scaling solutions.

 Conclusion

-For the last two years (since 2018) Bitcoin Cash has proven repeatedly to be a good investment.
-Even with its short period of existence, it has risen to the top five most valuable cryptos in existence.
+For the last two years (since 2018), Bitcoin Cash has repeatedly proven to be a good investment.
+Even with its short existence, it has risen to become one of the top five most valuable cryptocurrencies.

-Being a successful fork of Bitcoin, and for the reason that it has solved the scalability issues existent in its parent blocks, Bitcoin Cash seems like a better investment than Bitcoin in 2020.
+As a successful fork of Bitcoin, solving the scalability issues in its parent blocks, Bitcoin Cash appears to be a better investment than Bitcoin in 2020.

-As it gains strength, Bitcoin Cash is predicted to keep growing and rising in worth.
-In the near future, Bitcoin Cash could rally Bitcoin for the pole position in the crypto industry.
+As it gains strength, Bitcoin Cash is predicted to keep growing and rising in value.
+Soon, Bitcoin Cash could take the pole position in the crypto industry, surpassing Bitcoin.

 SUGGESTED READINGS